aryan-gupta/aryan-gupta.github.io/_posts/2019-05-29-simple-discovery-protocol.md

   - protocol
 ---

+**Note:** I wrote this blog post before my actual website went up.
+I cannot account for the correctness and the use of proper english on tis post.
+Please read with a grain of salt.
+I will remove this warning when I have had a chance to read over it and make sure its complete.
+{: .notice--warning}

 # Simple Discovery Protocol
 One of the things I was interested is making my internal network as modular as possible.
 I wanted to remove the necessity of hardcoding server names and other configurations into the script file or program.
 So I decided to create a simple discovery protocol based on HTTP to get these values.